* Oil prices steady ahead of OPEC meeting

 By Sruthi Shankar

-Also helping the market was a slight rise in oil prices ahead of next week’s OPEC meeting at which major crude exporters are expected to extend production cuts.
+Also helping the market was a rise in oil prices ahead of next week’s OPEC meeting where major crude exporters are expected to extend production cuts.

-Apple’s shares were up 1.1 percent, boosting all three major indexes.
+Apple’s shares were up nearly 2 percent, boosting all three major indexes.

-Hormel Foods rose 5.4 percent, while Urban Outfitters gained 1.5 percent after issuing their quarterly reports.
+Hormel Foods rose 5.5 percent, while Urban Outfitters gained 4.7 percent after reporting quarterly results.

-Lowe’s dipped marginally despite the No. 2 U.S. home improvement chain reporting strong sales and profit on higher demand after the recent hurricanes.
+Lowe’s dipped marginally even as the home improvement chain reported strong sales and profit on higher demand after recent hurricanes.

-Advancing issues outnumbered decliners on the NYSE by 1,959 to 608.
-On the Nasdaq, 1,654 issues rose and 761 fell.
-(Reporting by Sruthi Shankar in Bengaluru; Editing by Bernard Orr and Savio D‘Souza)
+Advancing issues outnumbered decliners on the NYSE by 2,104 to 640.
+On the Nasdaq, 2,028 issues rose and 741 fell.
+(Reporting by Sruthi Shankar in Bengaluru; Editing by Savio D‘Souza and Anil D‘Silva)